-In the sixth and final week of Jonah: Navigating a Life Interrupted by Priscilla Shirer we are hit with possibly the hardest idea for a Christian to absorb, and that is our behavior when things do not go as we had hoped or planned.
+In the sixth and final week of Jonah: Navigating a Life Interrupted by Priscilla Shirer we are hit with the possibility that things do not go as we had hoped or planned.
 As Priscilla noted, we plan things out and just ask God for His blessing on them.
 We feel that what we want to do for God should be good enough.
 One of the main reasons for this is personal comfort.

 We do not like to do things that make us uncomfortable, so we seek out comfortable things;e, even though they may not be what God has called us to do.
 No matter what happens, God is still on the throne.
 He always has been, and always will be.

 Priscilla Shirer writes about making “unspoken deals” with God.
 For example, IF GOD… (does something), THEN I will (do this).
 This was an interesting “pause” in the workbook.
 I have not bargained with God.
 Making a deal with God demonstrates self-will.
 This is worldview negotiation…not a Biblical relationship.

 Jonah loved God “but still seemed to love his way a bit more.”
 I believe Jonah is delivering a message through the lens of his own cultural and historical background.
 So there is a portion of the message which is from the human heart and experience.
 A prophecy is different than a message. because a prophecy is a direct revelation from Heaven, It must be carefully tended and accurately delivered.

 When fasting my obedience is delayed.
 I seem to do fine with a ritual fast- such as 40 days or Lent.
 I struggle when it comes to food fasting because I confuse this with dieting.
 He is still working on me in this area.
 My emotions tell me “entitled to eat this” and God says “You need to fast from that.”